 When you have myopia, it is important to undergo regular eye examinations as you may be at a higher risk for certain conditions.
 For example, with more severe amounts of myopia, you may be at an increased risk for retinal detachment.
 Should this problem occur, a surgical procedure might be the only way to treat this condition.

-Please contact Gulfcoast Eye Care to learn more about your treatment options for Nearsightedness, or to schedule a consultation with us.
+Please contact Gulfcoast Eye Care to learn more about your treatment options for nearsightedness, or to schedule a consultation with one of our eye doctors.